gmofishsauce/yarc/README.md

 Mac, and on Mac, setting $HOME does not affect the expansion of tilde.
 But I found that making "``~/Documents/Fritzing``" a symlink into this repo works.

-## go - Original host software for YARC.
-This directory is deprecated.

-All the host software is written in Go and tested on darwin-amd64 (Intel-based Mac, not M1) only.
-Everything here is being replaced by a Cobra-based CLI contained in yarc.

-### go/ser - Serial download handler for Mac

-Ser manages the USB serial (and in the future, possibly 2-wire serial) port to the YARC.
-It reads commands from the standard input.
-This will be replaced by the command "yarc host ..."

-### go/protogen - Prototype generated for serial protocol.
-This will be
-replaced by the command "yarc protogen ..."

 ## img - Eye candy for those who have not installed Fritzin, KiCad, etc.